Borophane as substrate for adsorption of He-4: A journey across dimensionality: Summary and conclusions

 \section{Summary and conclusions}

-In this paper we have investigated if borophane is an attractive substrate for study of adsorbed $^4$He in the search of new superfluid phases in restricted geometry.
-We have investigated the adsorption properties of $^4$He atoms on two allotropes of borophane, $\alpha '-4$H and Rect-2H, by using ab initio DFT.
-The adsorption energy of a He atom has about the same value for these two allotropes of borophane and it is similar to that on graphene/graphite.
-For both allotropes of borophane the corrugation of the adsorption potential is much stronger than on graphene/graphite and it has a complex shape reflecting the presence of the chemisorbed Hydrogens.
-In the case of $\alpha '-4$H borophane the lowest energy barrier for moving from one adsorption site to a neighboring one is about 80\% larger than the barrier in the case of graphene/graphite.
-The maximum corrugation of the adsorption potential, defined as the difference between its minimum and its maximum value in the the first adsorption layer, is more than 100 K, to be compared to about 3 K in the case of graphene.
+In this paper we have investigated whether borophane is an intersting substrate for the study of adsorbed $^4$He in the search of superfluid phases in restricted geometry.
+We have characterized the adsorption properties of $^4$He atoms on two allotropes of borophane, $\alpha '-4$H and Rect-2H, by using ab initio DFT.
+Compared to graphene/graphite, the adsorption energy of a He atom on both allotropes of borophane is similar, but the corrugation of the adsorption potential is much stronger and it has a more structured shape reflecting the presence and positions of the chemisorbed hydrogens.

+In the case of $\alpha '-4$H borophane the lowest energy barrier for moving from one adsorption site to a neighboring one is about 80\% larger than in the case of graphene/graphite.
+The maximum corrugation of the adsorption potential, defined as the difference between its minimum and its maximum value in the first adsorption layer, is more than 100 K, to be compared to about 3 K in the case of graphene.
 On the basis of such features of the adsorption potential and comparison with the case of graphene/graphite we expect that the $^4$He atoms will be localized around the adsorption sites.
-Such adsorption sites on $\alpha '-4$H form a triangular lattice so that at low temperature the preferred state for the first adsorbed layer should be a registered triangular state similar to the well known $\sqrt{3}\times\sqrt{3}{\rm R}30^{\circ}$ phase on graphite/graphene.
-We have not pursued here the study of $^4$He on $\alpha '-4$H borophane at higher coverages.
+Such adsorption sites on $\alpha '-4$H borophane form a triangular lattice so that at low temperature the preferred state for the first adsorbed layer should be a registered triangular state similar to the well known $\sqrt{3}\times\sqrt{3}{\rm R}30^{\circ}$ phase on graphite/graphene.
+Despite this similarity, there are important symmetry differences: the adsorption potential around an adsorption site is invariant for rotations of $60^\circ$ for graphite/graphene, whereas in the case of $\alpha '-4$H borophane it has no symmetry for rotation, as can be seen from Fig. 4.
+Therefore, also considering the stronger amplitude of the corrugation, we expect that a study of $^4$He adsorbed on $\alpha '-4$H at higher coverages (not pursued here) could unveil novel features.

-The adsorption potential of He on Rect-2H borophane is characterized by parallel deep channels with large energy barriers (of order of 135 K) between neighboring channels and much smaller barriers (of order of 47 K) along a channel.
-As a consequence the first few layers of adsorbed $^4$He have a pronounced one dimensional character.
+The adsorption potential of He on Rect-2H borophane is characterized by parallel deep channels with large energy barriers (of the order of 135 K) between neighboring channels and much smaller barriers (of the order of 47 K) along a channel.
+As a consequence, the first few layers of adsorbed $^4$He have a pronounced one--dimensional character.
 Our results show that this substrate offers a unique platform to study degenerate bosons and superfluidity in different dimensions.